mattromero04/RTI/README.md

 - Python, including libraries such as NumPy, SciPy, and matplotlib for analysis
 - Claude for debugging ODE/PDE solver
 - Linear Stability Analysis
-## To View full report, click "Rayleigh-Taylor-Instability.ipynb"
+## To View full report:
+Click "Rayleigh-Taylor-Instability.ipynb"